 time (SRPT) scheduler.

 Xu, Minghua, "Filter Scheduling Function Model In Internet Server: Resource Configuration, Performance Evaluation And Optimal Scheduling" (2010).
 Wayne State University Dissertations.
-Paper 70.
+70.